 Oral hygiene is a must for good health.
 Home remedies with essential oils can be used on a daily basis to care for teeth and oral health.

 All you need are a few natural ingredients to help relieve a toothache.
-You can even try all-natural mouthwash recipes added to your daily routine to prevent mouth pain and bad breath.
+You can even try adding all-natural mouthwash recipes to your daily routine to prevent mouth pain and bad breath.

 What Causes Toothaches?